Total land protected: 1,300 hectares

 Since European settlement Victoria has lost 83% of its woodlands to land clearance.
 Combined with drier weather this has seen a dramatic decline in woodland birds.
-This reserve is one of the few healthy examples of grassy box and box-ironbark woodlands left.
+These reserves are one of the few healthy examples of grassy box and box-ironbark woodlands left.

 Location: 210km north west of Melbourne